stjordanis/WoSCA/README.md

 **Submission Information**

 Papers should be submitted in ACM Conference format, and are limited to 8 pages, including references.
 Papers can be submitted via [EasyChair](https://easychair.org/conferences/?conf=wosca20).
+Submission is not blinded.
 We particularly welcome papers focused on practical, open source tools for contract analysis.

 The firm deadline for all submissions is **FRIDAY, MAY 22, 2020**.